Walmart suppliers, here’s the best way to ship to distribution centers

 Selling on Walmart Marketplace

-Similar to other major marketplaces like Amazon, Walmart Marketplace helps businesses of all sizes sell their products to a massive nationwide audience, a sometimes difficult goal for companies that rely on organic search and grassroots outreach for the majority of their sales.
+Similar to other major marketplaces like Amazon, Walmart Marketplace helps businesses of all sizes sell products to a massive, nationwide audience, a sometimes difficult goal for companies that rely on organic search and grassroots outreach for the majority of their sales.
 Walmart takes a small referral fee from each sale you make, but charges no subscription or sign-up fees.

 - No setup or subscription fees

 - Exposure to a customer base of more than 100 million visitors

 - Easy product and pricing management through Walmart’s Seller Center

 - Access to fulfillment services that qualify for free two-day shipping for customers

 Curious about that last bullet?
 Unlike competitors such as Fulfillment by Amazon, Walmart does not fulfill Marketplace orders itself.
 Rather, Walmart requires you to: